dryer-dev/dryer/README.md

 #### Styles

 I'm using SCSS and one of it's newer features: placeholders [https://sass-lang.com/documentation/style-rules/placeholder-selectors].
-Designing a directory and build process that uses placeholders, enables me to reuse styles between elements and, in this case, sites without having to resort to classes with classes and classes.
+Designing a directory and build process that uses placeholders, enables me to reuse styles between elements and, in this case, sites, without having to resort to classes with classes and classes.
 It also enabes me to write a mini library to share between sites to optimize workflow.
-Additionally, this means all the dependent styles are dealt with in the compiler so a site's CSS file only contains CSS it's using. *I built a site using this method and its CSS file is 5.1kb and that includes the styles needed for its own admin area*
+Additionally, this means all the dependent styles are dealt with in the compiler so a site's CSS file only contains CSS it's using. *It should be hard to go beyond a 10kb CSS file for a site*

 The stylesheets directory contains two folders (core and abstracts) to facilitate the sharing of styles between sites.
 You can also create an abstracts directory within a subdomain directory to share properties with the a site.

+## Conclusion

+There's much more to do and, importantly, I still need to uplod this on a server and ensure the assets are delivered correctly.